We’ve Been Building Resilient and Trustworthy Test Networks for Over 20 Years.

 Managing Resources as a Network

 To manage resources as a network they have to be managed together, each resource in the context of all other resources and the outcomes the teams and the enterprise are after – like time-to-market or profitability.
 This means being able to anticipate resource conflicts as project schedules and priorities move later and earlier.
 The complexity and speed of today’s test operations make this impossible without the use of software tools to anticipate these conflicts and those tools must be integrated from both a data and workflow perspective.
-In Sente’s Solution Components…What They Are, What They Aren’t and The Big Picture I write about how we integrated our software from the start precisely because we were after significant improvement to speed and cost that are not possible with one-off, discreet solutions.
+In Sente Takes a “Whole System” Approach” and I write about how we integrated our software from the start precisely because we were after significant improvement to speed and cost that are not possible with one-off, discreet solutions.

 Knowing the Truth About Your Test Resources